dscho/pagefind-xkcd-demo/content/comics/2008-4-9-overqualified.md

   To anyone I've taken on a terrible date, this is retroactively my cover story.
 img: https://imgs.xkcd.com/comics/overqualified.png
 ---
-[On phone]
+[Megan on the phone.]

-Girl: I know you're not that into my sister, but she's really crushing on you.
+Megan: I know you're not that into my sister, but she's really crushing on you.

-Boy: Yeah, it's awkward.
+Cueball: Yeah, it's awkward.

-Girl: She's in a rough spot.
-It's a lot to ask, but could you take her out and ... dissuade her, without rejecting her?
+Megan: She's in a rough spot.
+It's a lot to ask, but could you take her out and...
+Dissuade her, without rejecting her?

-Boy: Wait a second.
+Cueball: Wait a second.
 Are you asking me to show her a mediocre time?

-Girl: I know it's a weird--
+Megan: I know it's a weird—

+[Cueball raising index finger.]

-Boy: [Raising index finger.]
-No, no!
-This is the mission I was _born_ for.
+Cueball: No, no!
+This is the mission I was *born* for.

-Girl: I figured you could handle it.
+Megan: I figured you could handle it.

-Boy: One of my classic high-school dates coming up!
+Cueball: One of my classic high-school dates coming up!

-Girl: Oh God.
+Megan: Oh God.
 Don't overdo it.

-[Alt text: To anyone I've taken on a terrible date, this is retroactively my cover story.]